-Non-credit students or those enrolling in credit courses offered through Continuing Education may enroll in the office of Continuing Education or at the first class session.
+Non-credit students or those enrolling in credit courses offered through Continuing Education may enroll in the Office of Continuing Education.

 Intersession

 Intersession classes are held between spring semester and the start of summer school at Missouri Western State College.